Living Waters Award

 - Nancy Carrington, Executive Director Connecticut Food Bank.

-- Anne Fitzpatrick & Jo-Ann Hornyak, Field of Dreams
+- Anne Kirkpatrick & Jo-Ann Hornyak, Field of Flags

 and Dr. Gordon and Nancy Crouch, Medical Clinic in Masooli, Uganda